News

 “Emotional support plays a crucial role in a person’s cancer journey.
 While medical care treats the disease, emotional support strengthens mental resilience and encourages adherence to treatment.
 When people feel genuinely cared for, heard, and supported by those around them, including their medical team, it can make a meaningful difference in how they experience care, and can improve chances of successful treatment.”

-Dr Maira Caleffi, Chief of Núcleo Mama and President of FEMAMA
+Dr Maira Caleffi, Chief of Núcleo Mama and Volunteer President of FEMAMA

-As President of FEMAMA (Federação Brasileira de Instituições Filantrópicas de Apoio à Saúde da Mama, the Brazilian Federation of Philanthropic Institutions Supporting Breast Health), Dr Caleffi leads a network of over 70 non-profit organisations advocating for earlier diagnosis and equitable access to care.
-Among them is Instituto da Mama do Rio Grande do Sul (IMAMA), a grassroots group in Porto Alegre that supports people navigating Brazil’s public health system.
+As Volunteer President of FEMAMA (Federação Brasileira de Instituições Filantrópicas de Apoio à Saúde da Mama, the Brazilian Federation of Philanthropic Institutions Supporting Breast Health), Dr Caleffi leads a network of over 70 non-profit organisations advocating for earlier diagnosis and equitable access to care.
+Among them is Instituto da Mama do Rio Grande do Sul (IMAMA), a grassroots group in Porto Alegre that supports people navigating Brazil’s public health system, and also a UICC member organisation.

 IMAMA offers legal guidance, physiotherapy, counselling, and access to wigs, scarves, and self-care activities.
 Peer support groups and therapy circles create a space for connection and shared experience, reinforcing the emotional support that complements medical treatment.